github/developer.github.com/content/guides/discovering-resources-for-a-user.md

 Applications can perform all sorts of organization-related tasks for a user.
 To perform these tasks, the app needs an [OAuth authorization][scopes] with sufficient permission (e.g., you can [list teams][list-teams] with `read:org` scope, you can [publicize the user’s organization membership][publicize-membership] with `user` scope, etc.).
 Once a user has granted one or more of these scopes to your app, you're ready to fetch the user’s organizations.

-Just as we did when discovering repositories above, we'll start by requiring [GitHub's Octokit.rb][octokit.rb] Ruby library.
-Then, we'll pass in our application's [OAuth token for a given user][make-authenticated-request-for-user]:
+Just as we did when discovering repositories above, we'll start by requiring [GitHub's Octokit.rb][octokit.rb] Ruby library, configuring Octokit.rb to take care of [pagination][pagination] for us, and use ... <media type> ...

     #!ruby
     require 'octokit'

-    # TODO Explain why this is needed.
+    Octokit.auto_paginate = true

+Next, we'll opt in to the [upcoming enhancements to the organization listing API][list-orgs-for-current-user].
+To do so, we'll set the media type that gives us access to that functionality.

-    Octokit.default_media_type = "application/vnd.github.moondragon-preview+json"
+    Octokit.default_media_type = "application/vnd.github.moondragon+json"

+Now, we'll pass in our application's [OAuth token for a given user][make-authenticated-request-for-user] to initialize our API client:

+    #!ruby
     # !!!
 DO NOT EVER USE HARD-CODED VALUES IN A REAL APP !!!
     # Instead, set and test environment variables, like below.
     client = Octokit::Client.new :access_token => ENV["OAUTH_ACCESS_TOKEN"]

-Now, we'll access the [root endpoint][root endpoint] to fetch the [hypermedia][hypermedia] URL for the organizations that our application can access for the user:
+Then, we can [list the organizations that our application can access for the user][list-orgs-for-current-user]:

     #!ruby
-    organizations_url = client.root.rels[:user_organizations].href # TODO Change to current_user_organizations

-Then, we can use that relation to get the organizations.
-Once again, we'll ask Octokit.rb to take care of the [pagination][pagination] for us:

-    #!ruby
-    organizations = client.paginate(organizations_url)

-    organizations.each do |organization|
+    client.organizations.each do |organization|
       puts "User belongs to the #{organization[:login]} organization." end